Macaulay2/Workshop-2025-Tulane/AuxillaryAlgebras/tasks.md

             B000, B010, B010, B110 -- make these hash tables?
             Use the matrix representation theorem to apply the product you know and see what you get.
         - make a function that takes an algebra element and computes its adjoint operator
+        - compute the matrix of the Killing form